Des Moines University - Osteopathic Medical Center

 |General Program Description|

 Four clinical internships totaling 36 weeks are interspersed throughout the curriculum.
-Students are required to complete experiences in an acute care hospital setting, an orthopedic setting, and a neurological rehabilitation facility.
+Students are required to complete experiences in inpatient and outpatient settings.
 Students also participate in one specialty clinical experience of their choice.
 Clinical experiences are offered all over the country.

-Enrollment in the Colleges of Osteopathic Medicine, Podiatric Medicine and Surgery and Health Sciences totals approximately 1,600.
-The Program in Physical Therapy admits a maximum of 52 students each year from a pool of 550 applicants.
-Fifty-two students are enrolled in the Professional DPT Class of 2015.
-Of that class, 72% are from Iowa with 69% female students and 31% male students.
+Enrollment in Des Moines University's Colleges of Osteopathic Medicine, Podiatric Medicine and Surgery and Health Sciences totals approximately 1,900.
+The Program in Physical Therapy admits a maximum of 52 students each year from a pool of 400 applicants.
+Fifty-two students are enrolled in the Professional DPT Class of 2017.
+Of that class, 65% are from Iowa with 60% female students and 40% male students.
 There are currently a total of 153 students in the 3-year professional curriculum.

 A baccalaureate degree is required for admission to the program.
-Prerequisite courses include: 12 semester hours of biology (including a course in anatomy and a course in physiology), 8 semester hours of chemistry with lab, 8 semester hours of physics with lab, 9 semester hours of psychology including general psychology plus two upper-level courses, one statistics course, two English courses including composition, and two courses in humanities.
+Prerequisite courses include: 16 semester hours of biology (including a course in anatomy and a course in physiology), 8 semester hours of chemistry with lab, 8 semester hours of physics with lab, 3 psychology courses including general psychology plus two upper-level courses, 1 statistics course, 2 English courses including composition, 2 courses in humanities, and 1 medical terminology course.
 The GRE general exam is required.
 The minimum GPA to be considered for admission is 3.2 on a 4.0 scale.
-Applications are accepted through the Physical Therapist Centralized Application Service (www.ptcas.org) beginning August 1; deadline for applications is December 15.
+Applications are accepted through the Physical Therapist Centralized Application Service (www.ptcas.org) beginning July 15; deadline for applications is December 15.
 Admissions decisions are made on a rolling basis and it is advantageous to apply early.
 Personal interviews are required.
-Interviews begin in October and continue through February.
+Interviews begin in September and continue through February.
 No preference is given to residents of Iowa.
 The average overall GPA for incoming students is 3.6.

 |Tuition, fees and financial aid|